-HIS 132 American History II 3 0 0 3 Prerequisites: Proficiency in reading (minimum ASSET 41 or CPT 80 on Reading OR a grade of "C" or better in ENG 095 or RED 090) Corequisites: None
+HIS 132 American History II 3 0 0 3 Prerequisites: Proficiency in Reading - A grade of "C" or

 This course is a survey of American history from the Civil War era to the present.
 Topics include industrialization, immigration, the Great Depression, the major American wars, the Cold War, and social conflict.
 Upon completion, students should be able to analyze significant political, socioeconomic, and cultural developments in American history since the Civil War.
 This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in social/behavioral sciences.
 This course may meet the SACS social/behavioral science requirement for AA, AS, AFA, AGE, AAS, DIP, or CER programs.